5-9 Surrey Street, Croydon

 At ground floor are three further commercial units providing active frontage to Surrey Street and will help to attract footfall to Surrey Street and the market.
 These units will have retail, cafe, restaurant, office and D1/D2 community use.

-Above the commercial space, are a total of 55, 1, 2 and 3 bed apartments, of which, 34% will be for affordable housing and over 18% family homes.
+Above the commercial space, are a total of 55, 1, 2 and 3 bed apartments with an affordable housing provision.
+Over 18% of the 55 apartments will be family homes.
 There are two residential cores directly opposite each other which are entered from Surrey Street through an external arcade.
 The communal courtyard is also accessed at ground floor from Surrey Street, providing external amenity and play space.
 In addition there is a mix of communal roof terraces, inset balconies and winter gardens within the residential units.
 The scheme has been devised following a series of pre-application meetings with planning officers, a pre-application presentation to Croydon's planning committee, feedback from 4 public consultation evenings, design input from Hoodoos and consultation meetings with Surrey Street market and local business.

 For press and enquiries please contact email@example.com.